 Other information – All course grades must be a “B” or above.
 Concentration course credits must be earned at USF Tampa.

-ELEMENTARY EDUCATION (CEE) Not open for admissions.

-Offered from the Department of Teaching and Learning

-Total Program requirements with this concentration - 33 hours minimum

-Concentration Requirements - 18 hours minimum

-INTERDISCIPLINARY EDUCATION (CIE) Not open for admissions.

-Total Program requirements with this concentration - 33 hours minimum

-Concentration Requirements - 18 hours minimum

 MEASUREMENT AND EVALUATION (CME)

 Offered from the Department of Educational and Psychological Studies

 This degree program is designed to prepare mid-level testing and evaluation personnel for employment in school districts, government agencies, commercial test development companies, and program research and evaluation enterprises.
 The program prepares personnel with specialized skills in test construction, data analysis, program evaluation, and research design.